Hypergraph Animals: Introduction

 \section{Introduction}

 Complex systems are more than the sum of their parts \cite{anderson1972more}.
 While they cannot be fully comprehended by dissecting them into their constituent components \cite{stumpf2022more}, we can gain valuable, if partial, insights into their global dynamics by characterising key local features.
 The search and classification of such local features has been an important cornerstone of complex systems science.
-Here I consider one candidate feature for complex hypergraphs \cite{battiston2021physics}, and which I will refer to as ``hypergraph animals".
+Here I consider one candidate feature for complex hypergraphs \cite{battiston2021physics,Vittadello:2023aa}, and which I will refer to as ``hypergraph animals".
 Below I will outline their relationships to lattice animals and network motifs; I will then discuss some of their combinatorial properties before deriving and analysing their distributions in a class of random hypergraphs.

 Lattice animals \cite{domb1976lattice} refer to connected groups of sites in lattices or hypercubes (see Fig. 1A).
-The number of different configurations for a fixed number of lattice sites, their volume, and circumference of lattice animals have been a topic of longstanding interest in statistical physics, combinatorics, experimental mathematics, but also recreational mathematics \cite{jensen2000statistics}.
+The number of different configurations for a fixed number of lattice sites, their volume, and circumference of lattice animals have been a topic of longstanding interest in statistical physics, combinatorics, experimental mathematics, but also in recreational mathematics \cite{jensen2000statistics}.
 The study of lattice animals and their growth has been important in percolation theory to map out percolation transitions on different lattices.

-Network motifs \cite{Milo:2002aa,Stone:2019aa} (Fig. 1B) are a closely related concept in the areas of graph theory and network science.
-Here, in addition to the combinatorial problems of enumerating motifs or calculating distributions over motif abundances for different random graph ensembles, the potential functional role that different motifs play in complex dynamical systems has guided much of the research \cite{ingram2006network}.
+Network motifs \cite{Milo:2002aa,Stone:2019aa,Mann:2022aa} (Fig. 1B) are a closely related concept in the areas of graph theory and network science.
+There are different ways of defining motifs and we follow the definition in \cite{Alon:2007p9767}: a motif is understood as a small set of nodes connected in a recurring pattern of interactions.
+Here, in addition to the combinatorial problems of enumerating motifs or calculating distributions over motif abundances for different random graph ensembles, the potential functional role that different motifs play in complex dynamical systems has guided much of the research \cite{ingram2006network,Burgio:2021aa,Mann:2023aa}.
+A functional pivotally important motif may be rare, but that can only be determined with the correct statistical reference framework to assess statistical significance (or lack thereof) of motif abundances \cite{Thorne:2007is,Karrer:2010aa,Shan:2022aa}.